omoju/omoju.github.io/portfolio.md

 ---

 [Hiphopathy](https://github.com/omoju/hiphopathy)
 A Socio-Curricular Study of Introductory CS Anchored with Data Science Using Rap Lyrics.
+The goal of this work is to connect cultural relevance to computing by introducing elementary techniques of natural language processing with a corpus of hip-hop data.
+This curricular unit was implemented on **edX** MOOClet, *[BJC.3x: Data, Information and the Internet](https://www.edx.org/course/beauty-joy-computing-cs-principles-part-uc-berkeleyx-bjc-3x).* The coursed launched in 2015 with over 20,000 students.

 ---
 [Model the Dynamics of Gender in Intro CS](https://github.com/omoju/genderCSExperience)
 A supervised learning project using eXtreme Gradient Boosting Trees.
+This project creates predictive model for understanding the dynamics of gender in intro CS at Berkeley for the years 2014 through 2015.
+This work builds on previous research done in fulfillment of a Computer Science Education Ph.D., HipHopathy, A Socio-Curricular Study of Introductory Computer Science.

 ---